HydroneGit/scoop-misc/README.md

 ## How To Use This Bucket:

-In Scoop, run the following:
+In your terminal, run the following:

 ```pwsh
 scoop bucket add misc https://github.com/HydroneGit/scoop-misc.git